 My series of posts on each day of our trek also has maps, elevation charts, satellite images, and photos which would be of help in finding your way down the Cordillera without too much drama!

 We began our trek, not in Sorata (2700 m) but off the highway (3900 m) about fifteen kilometers south of the town.
-Starting from Sorata would add an extra day to the trek.
+Starting from Sorata would add an extra day or two to the trek.

 You can access the day-by-day posts with the following links –